 No matter how well parents plan for the future, conflicts will eventually arise.
 When parents can’t resolve these conflicts by themselves, they should have a plan in place for settling disputes.
 Running to court and having legal hearings over relatively minor issues is a waste of time and money—instead, parents should consider agreeing on a mediator or other type of counselor that they can use whenever a serious conflict arises.

 Children are a lifetime commitment.
 When separating from your partner, it is important to remember that you will have to deal with that person for the rest of your children’s lives.
 Rather than focusing on “winning” the divorce, parents should try to work together to create an amicable solution.

-At Ashby Law, our attorneys know how important it is to maintain a good relationship with your former spouse.
+At Pacific Northwest Family Law, our attorneys know how important it is to maintain a good relationship with your former spouse.
 That’s why our attorneys offer a range of divorce services, from traditional divorces to collaborative divorces, legal separations, mediations, arbitrations, and many other family law agreements.